shoeffner/mthesis/src/state_of_the_art.md

 appearance-based models [@Hansen2010], most of them work on image patches containing the eyes and a small area around them.
 Shape-based models assume the iris as a circular object and optionally add ellipses around it to model the sclera or eyelids.
-Some such methods use a circular Hough transform to find the pupil centers [@Soltany2011; @George2016].
+Some of those methods use a circular Hough transform to find the pupil centers [@Soltany2011; @George2016].
 Other models perform local fits of circles or ellipses into the image using expectation maximization or random sample consensus to detect the eyes or pupils [@Li2005; @Hansen2005].